macmanes-lab/Umea_Workshop/AssemblyPractical.md

 - Extracted out 50 of the highest expression transcripts (numbers 451-500 to be exact).
 - Mapped the reads to the fasta file of those 50 contigs using bwa mem, producing a SAM file.
 - Used Picard to move from SAM to fastq
-- Extracted a random 80,000 read pairs from the larger fastq.
+- Extracted a random 80,000 read pairs from the larger fastq using seqtk.

 #### Tutorial Begins